Kong/terraform-provider-konnect/docs/resources/gateway_plugin_confluent_consume.md

 - `https_proxy_authorization` (String) The `Proxy-Authorization` header value to be used with `https_proxy`.
 - `keep_alive` (Boolean) Whether to use keepalive connections to the IdP.
 Default: true
 - `no_proxy` (String) A comma-separated list of hosts that should not be proxied.
 - `ssl_verify` (Boolean) Whether to verify the certificate presented by the IdP when using HTTPS.
-Default: true
+Default: false
 - `timeout` (Number) Network I/O timeout for requests to the IdP in milliseconds.
 Default: 10000